sainitushar01/Cpp/README.md

-# numerical_methods-gaussElimination_Method
+# numerical_methods
-We can find System of linear equations with this algorithm
+We can find System of linear equations with these algorithm